 - Project overview: Several sentences concisely explaining objectives, priorities, and goals for each initiative.

 - Key milestones: Hypothetical dates (can change later) for the larger milestones of the project, such as critical delivery dates.

-- Timeline overview: Doesn’t include day-to-day details, just a high-level overview of when initiatives will begin and end (often shown on a Gantt chart).
+- Project timelines Doesn’t include day-to-day details, just a high-level overview of when initiatives will begin and end (often shown on a Gantt chart).

 - Dependencies: Summary of important links or relationships between essential deliverables and activities.

 - Key contacts: The main team members who will work on the project (includes contact information).

 - Resource allocation: High-level labor and/or cost estimates for completing the project (including hiring talent).

 With a roadmap in hand, you and your stakeholders will have a better idea of the project scope and potential issues to watch out for.

 Side note: You can make a roadmap without dates in the early stages of project initiation.
 In this case, you can use our projects overview template or a Gantt chart that showcases the number of weeks or months instead of inputting specific dates.